 OCT is used by ophthalmologists to view cross sections of the retinal layers and anterior segment of eyes affected by glaucoma, retinal degenerative diseases, and diabetic eye diseases.
 The technology is invaluable for diagnosing and assessing without exposing the retina to visible light.

 Nonmyd cameras can be used by both optometrists and ophthalmologists for:

 - diabetic screening and early detection of glaucoma and other eye diseases where dilation is contraindicated

-- follow-up exams for comparison to benchmark OCT or FA diagnostic results
+- follow-up exams for comparison to benchmark OCT or fundus photography diagnostic results

 - cursory exams where portability or expediency is an asset (eg. rural areas)

 Janet Sunness, M.D.
 (Greater Baltimore Medical Center) commented that “nowadays with the availability of . . . infrared imaging with the OCT device, there is only rarely a need for fundus photographs.”
 Dr. Sunness also includes a nonmyd camera in her practice, but reports that she “doesn’t use it much”.
 This is a common response from eye care physicians who understand the patients’ concerns and who realize the importance of having all available options at hand for a variety of situations.